 Well, I am an ardent follower of cricket as a game and just loves to hang out with friends, although they are very few, thanks to my shy nature.
 I just worship cricket as a game, it has taken a set back after these fixing scandals which have bolted a nail in the faith of each Indian but still loves the game because of its sheer competitiveness, passion, ruthlessness and gentleness.
 Apart from cricket, I love to read and having a good collection of some novels thanks to some online websites which are a boon for a veracious reader like me.

-I know that India has hundreds or even thousands of delicious dishes, have you got your favourite one?
+I know that India has hundreds or even thousands of delicious dishes, have you got your favorite one?

 I just love to have home-made cooked food prepared by my mother.
 Among dishes, I just crave on Dal Bati Choorma (kind of a traditional dish of Rajasthan).
 Also, love a bit of non-veg food.